shashjar/monkey-lang/README.md

 Bindings in Monkey can be defined using the `let` keyword.
 Once a variable with a given name has been declared using `let`, its value can be reassigned using a naked assign statement, as shown below.
 Note that a variable binding's value can only be reassigned in the same scope in which it was originally declared.

-`const` declarations, as in JavaScript, are not yet supported.
+`const` declarations, as in JavaScript, are also supported.
+If a binding is declared using the `const` keyword, its value may not be reassigned later.

 ```
 let a = 3;